-We expect same store sales to increase from .5% to 2.5% in fiscal 2019.
+We expect same store sales to range from flat to a 1.0% increase in fiscal 2019.
 Village has budgeted \$40,000 for capital expenditures in fiscal 2019.
 Planned expenditures include construction of a replacement store in the Stroudsburg, Pennsylvania, three minor remodels, expansion of self-checkout across most stores and other various technology, equipment and facility upgrades.